dmbaturin/iproute2-cheatsheet/site/index.md

 ip tunnel change tun10 key 23456
 ```

-Note: Apparently you can't add a key to a previously unkeyed tunnel.
+Note: Apparently, you can't add a key to a previously unkeyed tunnel.
 Not sure if it's a bug or a feature.
 Also, you can't change tunnel mode on the fly, for obvious reasons.

 <h3 id="ip-tunnel-show">View tunnel information</h3>